measurement-kit/measurement-kit/README.md

 sudo /sbin/ldconfig  # required only on Linux if you install
 ```

-The `./autogen.sh` script should further provide you with pointers.
-The
-configure script will also provide advice if a dependency is missing.
+The configure script will also provide advice if a dependency is missing.
 Also,
 `./configure --help` provides information on how to configure the build.

 ## Homebrew instructions